sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started.md

 - Each "field" is a basic query unit in Sensible.
 Each field outputs a piece of data from the document that you want to extract.
 Sensible uses the field `id` as the key in the key/value JSON output.
 For more information, see [Field](doc:field-query-object).

 - Sensible searches first for a text "anchor" because it's a computationally quick way to narrow down the location of the target data to extract.
 An anchor is text that always occurs close to your target text.
-Without it, Sensible wouldn't know which page to search in for your target text.
+Without it, Sensible wouldn't know which page to search in for your target text .
 For more information about defining complex anchors, see [Anchor](doc:anchor).

 - Then, Sensible uses a "method" to expand its search out from the anchor and extract the data you want.
 For more information about methods, see [Methods](doc:methods).